stablyai/stably-runner-action/README.md

 ### Testing Containerized/Local Applications

-You can use the `variable-overrides` option to enable containerized/local testing by replacing the original URL with a localhost URL:
+You can use the `env-overrides` option to enable containerized/local testing by replacing the original URL with a localhost URL:

 ```yaml
 - name: Stably Playwright Runner Action (v2)